-The latest version of Enterprise Recon has the ability to cache the result of OCR on an image within a scan.
+Our scanning engine has the ability to cache the result of OCR on an image within a scan.
 This result is reused if the same image is encountered in multiple locations within the scan, improving performance significantly.

 An example of this is scanning data sources like email in which identical images frequently occur in different email messages.

-To provide a practical scenario and visually display how images are seen by Card/Data Recon during the OCR process, a sample TIFF image file has been created below showing a test card in 8 different sizes ranging from 6 point to 20 point font.
+To provide a practical scenario and visually display how images are seen by Card Recon during the OCR process, a sample TIFF image file has been created below showing a test card in 8 different sizes ranging from 6 point to 20 point font.